 When complete, Ngā Tohu – Treaty Signatories will include biographical information on every signatory of the Treaty of Waitangi that can be identified.
 Some of those who signed are well-known, while about others we know almost nothing, other than that they signed the treaty.

 We are keen to expand the information about signatories of Ngā Tohu over time.
-So if you have further information about any of the signatories, especially those about whom we have little information, please get in touch by either leaving a comment on a biography page, or by emailing email@example.com.
+So if you have further information about any of the signatories, especially those about whom we have little information, please get in touch by either leaving a comment on a biography page or email [email protected].

 Where can I obtain booklets, CDs and posters about the Treaty?